 Hey everyone!
 I am Nick Chrestenson and I grew up in San Jose, California.
 I moved to Missoula, Montana when I was 18 so I could attend the University of Montana.
 I ended up graduating with a broadcasting degree from the UM School of Journalism and now I spend most of my free time golfing with friends and family.
 Nothing beats the summer weather in Missoula and I try to soak up as much of it as I can.
 I am still adjusting to the cold winters, but I find solace in binge watching TV shows on Netflix.
 I also spend a lot of time watching and talking about sports with anyone who is willing to participate.

-Missoula Police officers were called to the report of a male sleeping on the sidewalk.
+Missoula Police officers were called to a report of an assault that occurred outside Target.